-Baptism (or Christening) is the formal beginning to Christian life and, for 2,000 years, has been the way that people become members of Christ's church, held in the love of God and prayed for by the local christian community.
-It can happen at any age, and we are as happy to talk about the possiblity of baptism for adults exploring the journey of faith as we are to explore baptism for new-borns or older children as the celebration of new life and of the love which surrounds us from the start of our lives.
+Baptism (or Christening) is the formal beginning to Christian life, and for 2,000 years, has been the way that people become members of Christ's church, held in the love of God and prayed for by the local christian community.
+You can be baptised at any age, and we are as happy to talk about the possiblity of baptism for adults exploring the journey of faith, as we are to explore baptism for new-borns or older children, as the celebration of new life and of the love which surrounds us from the start of our lives.

 In the meantime, you'll always be welcome at one of our Sunday services in any of the churches: full details are on the "Weekly Services" page.

 The Church of England has further information on baptisms which you can find by clicking here.

 Christian Funerals, whether in Church, or at a crematorium or cemetery, are not just for churchgoers, and it has always been the case that people who have little or no day to day contact with the Church will ask us for help in preparing a funeral.
 It is our privilege to respond to those requests, whoever they come from, and the clergy and ministers of the Halas Team are here for everyone who lives in this parish.

 Funerals are normally arranged through a Funeral Director/Undertaker with the Parish Office, and when people are looking to arrange a Church of England Funeral (whether in church or at the crematorium) it is usually the last parish where the person who has died lived that will be asked to help.
 The service is the same whether in the Church building, or at the crematorium or cemetery, though it is worth remembering that a church funeral, though it will involve a journey to the place of burial or cremation afterwards, may be able to offer more time if you had hoped to extend the service.
 Similarly, although St Kenelm's Church seats only just over 100 people, our other four churches can accomodate much larger numbers if needed.